radiantlogic-v8/documentation-ido/documentation/mcp-server/reference.md

 }
 ```

-### get_identity_context
+### Get Identity Context

-Returns comprehensive context for a single identity (person), including HR details, manager and department, all owned accounts (with groups, permissions, and defects), and identity-level risks and defects.
+`get_identity_context` returns comprehensive context for a single identity (person), including HR details, manager and department, all owned accounts (with groups, permissions, and defects), and identity-level risks and defects.

 #### Input parameters